isurusuranga/DeepMotionNet/README.md

 ### Dataset Preparation

 Paired sets of organ motion instances (i.e. deformed volumetric meshes in.vtk unstructured grid format) and corresponding kilo-voltage (kV) X-ray images are required for model training/validation.
-To train and evaluate the model, we use synthetically generated data from [SuPReMo](https://github-pages.ucl.ac.uk/SuPReMo/index.html) toolkit (Surrogate Parameterized Respiratory Motion Model).
+To train and evaluate the model, we use [synthetically generated data](https://github.com/isurusuranga/SyntheticMotionDataGenerator) toolkit (Surrogate Parameterized Respiratory Motion Model).
 Plausible patient-specific motion patterns are extracted from 4D-CT images, and new synthetic instances are produced by interpolating and, within reasonable bounds, extrapolating from these with SuPReMo.

 The process is as follows: